Students must meet the following minimum requirements for a majority of the financial aid programs:

 - not be convicted of possessing and/or selling illegal drugs for an offense that occurred while receiving federal student aid.

-As of June 17, 2021, the FAFSA Simplification Act removed the Selective Service and Drug Conviction requirements for Title IV eligibility.
+As of June 17, 2021, the FAFSA Simplification Act removed the Selective Service and Drug Conviction requirements for Title IV eligibility; however, males to be registered with the Selective Service and all students cannot be convicted of selling or possessing illegal drugs to qualify for state financial aid funding.

 Transient and visiting students who are non-degree seeking at UHV are not eligible for financial aid.